If you deposited all your payroll taxes on time, you have until May 12, 2025, to file Form 941 for Q1, 2025. E-file now!

 What information can be corrected using Form 941-X?

-Form 941-X allows employers to correct errors related to wages, employment taxes, tax credits, and other relevant information that was previously reported on IRS Form 941.
+Form 941-X allows you to correct errors related to wages, employment taxes, tax credits, and other relevant information that was previously reported on IRS Form 941.

 • Wages, tips, and other compensation